SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

 ## Components

 Components are models from various domains.
-These models contain states and their equations.
+These models contain unknowns and their equations.

 ### [Defining components with `@mtkmodel`](@id mtkmodel)